Abazzi/dotfiles/README.md

       "⠀⠀⠀⠀⠀⣿⣿⣿⣿⣿⣛⠛⠛⠛⠛⠛⢛⣿⣿⣿⣿⣿⡇⠀⠀⠀⠀⠀⠀⠀",
       "⠀⠀⠀⠀⠀⠿⣿⣿⣿⠿⠿⠀⠀⠀⠀⠀⠸⣿⣿⣿⣿⠿⠇⠀  ⠀⠀⠀⠀",
       "                              ",
-      "  There is no place like ~/   ",
+      "  Good Luck Setting This Up   ",

 # Repo for Dotfiles